franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 ### Keycloak

-OpenProject has been tested with **Keycloak 26.1**, which we consider to be the minimum required version.

 Keycloak can provide tokens via Token Exchange, as well as immediately after user sign-in.
 Using Token Exchange is preferred, but requires enabling two preview features in the Keycloak deployment:

 * `token-exchange`